gonzolgarcia/svpluscnv/README.md

 svdf <- validate.sv(svdat_lung_ccle)
 ```

-### Chromosome shattering using segmentation data only
+### Chromosome shattering using CNV segmentation data only

 The whole genome is binned into user defined `window.size` (Mb) and slided by `slide.size` (Mb) in order to identify regions with high CNV breakpoint density.
 Two cutoffs are considered for each genomic bin:\n
     * num.breaks = the minimum number of breakpoints